sachinmaskalle/mern-social-app/README.md

-MERN - A single page app for developers
+MERN - A single page app for user profiles

 Tools Used